App Store Optimization Guide

 Why App Store Optimization is important

-More than 2 million apps are available in iTunes Connect and further 3,3 million apps are offered by Google Play Store (Source: Statista).
+More than 2 million apps are available in App Store Connect and further 3,3 million apps are offered by Google Play Store (Source: Statista).
 It’s very likely that your app is facing a tough competition.

 The primary goal of App Store Optimization is to increase downloads and the number of users.
 So, the first step to maximize your download stats is to get your app found by customers.
 But how can you do that?